 As UNICEF Rights Respecting Schools, children devise a Class Charter in conjunction with their teachers.
-Children and adults sign to say that they will follow the charter, which focus on rights and responsibilities.
+Children and adults sign to say that they will follow the charter, which focus on rights and how to respect those rights.
 There are also Lunchtime and Playground Charters.
 These continue to support the whole school community in respecting the rights of 'all' in differing situations.